 Income and inflation

-The key concern over the cost of living longer is inflation – even before it hit the news again recently.
-We have become familiar with headlines about rising inflation, and the levels we’ve seen this year are certainly an eye-opener on how it can impact our monthly living costs.
-Inflation will hopefully start to come down before too long, but even low levels, compounded year after year, will reduce how far a fixed income will stretch in the future.
+Starting with the big topic of the last year or so affecting the cost of living – inflation.
+The levels we saw in 2022 were certainly an eye-opener on how it can impact our monthly living costs.
+But even though inflation will hopefully come down before too long, even low levels, compounded year after year, will reduce how far a fixed income will stretch in the future.

 Making your savings and investments last